 Expenses and Financial Assistance

-A high proportion of the Department’s graduate students receive financial support, in one of six forms:
+A high proportion of the Department’s graduate students receive financial support that covers tuition and fees, as well as provides a competitive stipend, in one of five forms:

 Loans for graduate education are available, often on favorable terms, from many state agencies through the guaranteed student loan program and under the NDSL program.
 Further details are available from the Graduate School.